igvteam/igv-docs/igv-docs/docs/UserGuide/sessions.md

 # Session autosave

-*[IGV 3.0 Beta only]*
+*[Available in IGV 3.0 Preview]*

 IGV supports the ability to autosave your current session in the `igv/autosave` directory.
 These session files can then be loaded through the *File > Autosaved Sessions* menu.

-As of [#1327](https://github.com/igvteam/igv/pull/1327), IGV supports two methods of automatically saving sessions:
+Two autosave methods are supported:

-1. Autosave on exit
+* Autosave on exit
-2. Timed autosave
+* Timed autosave

 ## Autosave on exit
 Whenever you exit IGV, a copy of your current session will be saved to the `igv/autosave` directory with the name `exit_session_autosave.xml`.
 Each time you exit IGV, that file will be overwritten with a new save of the current session.